 Killing grey squirrels for population control

 In general terms, our wildlife policy is against killing or taking wildlife.
-In circumstances where there is a proven case for control, we always suggest the use of non-harmful methods of deterrence wherever possible.
+In circumstances where there's a proven case for population control, we always suggest the use of non-harmful deterrents wherever possible.

 Killing isn't an effective solution

 Killing should only be considered if there's a serious problem and the alternative non-lethal means are ineffective or impractical.
-In this case, control should only be carried out legally by a professional - using methods that are precisely targeted and carried out in the most humane method possible.
+In this case, control should only be carried out legally by a professional, using methods that are precisely targeted and carried out in the most humane way possible.

 It's not against the law for grey squirrels to be caught and killed, including live-catch cage traps or approved spring traps.
-If a live-catch trap is used, it must be checked several times a day and any captured grey squirrels humanely killed.
+If you're using a live-catch trap, check it several times a day and kill any captured grey squirrels humanely.

-Under the Animal Welfare Act 2006, it's an offence if any unnecessary suffering is caused to wild animals which are under the control of man, such as while caught in a trap.
-Therefore if you decide to proceed with the lethal control of squirrels, we suggest that you contact a reputable pest control contractor who is trained to carry out measures legally and humanely.
+It is against the law under the Animal Welfare Act 2006 to cause any unnecessary suffering to wild animals that are under human control, e.g. while caught in a trap.
+If you do decide to proceed with the lethal control of squirrels, we suggest you contact a reputable pest control contractor who's trained to carry out these measures legally and humanely.

 Follow the links below to find out more about wildlife deterrents, grey squirrels and the laws surrounding wildlife protection in the UK.